Tiago-13/traffic-sign-recognition/README.md

 * **Top Performing Classes:** Stop signs (100%), Speed Limits, and Keep Left.
 * **Challenging Classes:** Beware of Ice/Snow (Class 30) due to visual similarity with other triangular warning signs.

+### Model Analysis
+An error analysis was conducted using a Confusion Matrix and other tools on the test set.

 ## Challenges and Solutions
 * **Class Imbalance:** Some classes (like Speed limit 50) had 2000+ images while others (Speed limit 20) had fewer than 200.
     * *Solution:* Implemented on-the-fly Data Augmentation (rotation, zoom, shear) to artificially increase the variety of the minority classes during training.
+* **Color Space Mismatch (Web vs. Model):** The model was trained on OpenCV images (BGR), but the web uploader provides PIL images (RGB), causing initial prediction failures.
+    * *Solution:* Implemented a preprocessing layer in the web app to strictly convert all incoming image arrays from RGB to BGR before inference.

 ## Installation & Usage